 - 2. Insert the wheel axle. - 3.
 Install the axle nut. - 4.
-Lower the front wheel so that it is on the ground. - Tighten the axle nut and the wheel axle pinch bolts to their specified torques.
+Lower the front wheel so that it is on the ground, and then put the sidestand down. - Tighten the axle nut and the wheel axle pinch bolts to their specified torques, and then install the rubber cap.